 This specifies aggregator to aggregate transition times (durations).

-For example if measure = 'time'
+For example if measure = 'time' and aggregator = 'mean',

 the value of cell in row A and column B shows the average transition time from status A to B